What is Investment Banking vs Commercial Banking?

 One of the most important requirements is the carrying of deposit insurance.
 It is a regulation that offers protection to consumers should the bank fail.
 In some jurisdictions, the insurance covers deposits up to $250,000.

 Loan Pricing is part of CFI’s Commercial Banking & Credit Analyst (CBCA)™ certification, which includes 35 courses.
 To learn more, download our CBCA™ brochure below.

 Learn More About Our CBCA™ CertificationSee how CFI's Commercial Banking & Credit Analyst (CBCA™) certification can help you advance your career in Commercial Banking and Credit Analysis.
 Download our CBCA™ program brochure to get an overview of our key course offerings.

 Differences: Investment Banking vs Commercial Banking

 Clearly, the primary difference between investment banking and commercial banking is the clientele.
-Investment banks serve large corporations, while commercial banks cater to the general public.
+Investment banks serve large, publicly traded corporations, while commercial banks cater to smaller, middle-market clients.

 Also, there are major differences in services.
 Investment banks handle large amounts of money and advise their clients about sound investments.
-Commercial banks handle basic financial transactions, which typically amount to far lower dollar amounts.
+Commercial banks handle day-to-day financial transactions and smaller credit requests for mostly non-public borrowers.

 3. Performance Measure

-Another key difference is that investment banks and their performance are tied to the performance of the stock market.
+Another key difference is that investment banks and their performance are tied to the stock market’s performance.
 On the other hand, commercial banks are affected by credit demand and economic growth.

 In order to help you become a world-class financial analyst and advance your career to your fullest potential, these additional resources will be very helpful: